Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 253.  ### Question253
-What are some shortcomings of code coverage as a measurement for how well a system or product is tested? (choose the best three answers)
+What are some shortcomings of Code Coverage as a measurement for how well a system or product is tested? (choose the best three answers)

-- [x] Code coverage does not ensure that the most important or highest risk areas of the code are being exercised by tests.
+- [x] Code Coverage does not ensure that the most important or highest risk areas of the code are being exercised by tests.
-- [x] Code coverage does not necessarily provide functional coverage.
+- [x] Code Coverage does not necessarily provide functional coverage.
-- [ ] Code coverage metrics vary by development platform (e.g., .NET, Java)
+- [ ] Code Coverage metrics vary by development platform (e.g., .NET, Java)
-- [x] Could create incentives to write tests that simply increase code coverage, rather than tests that find bugs without increasing coverage.
+- [x] Could create incentives to write tests that simply increase Code Coverage, rather than tests that find bugs without increasing coverage.
 - [ ] It is too complicated to explain to management.

 _[⬆ Back to Top](#table-of-contents)_